-Diakonia is also an awareness raiser and advocacy organisation in Sweden and Europe.
+Diakonia is an awareness raiser and advocacy organization in Sweden and Europe.
 We strive to present concrete proposals on how politics and policies in Sweden and the EU can be improved, not only criticising what we think is wrong.

 Diakonia influences policies in Sweden and the EU

 Many challenges in developing countries are closely linked to global challenges, but also to values, life styles, policies, economies, consumption and production patterns in developed countries.
 Diakonia, as part of a popular movement and linked to various networks, is also a political actor in its own right on the Swedish and European arena.

 By raising awareness, encouraging mobilisation and action among our constituency towards politicians and other duty bearers in Sweden and the EU, we complement the work of the rights holders and our partner organisations in the regions.

 Our advocacy work is rooted and has direct links to rights holders and partners, which allows for experience sharing and joint action as well as gives them opportunities to make their voices heard in arenas they might not have had access to before.
 We call this rooted advocacy.

 Partners' cooperation with us on a policy level also strengthens their capacity for important local policy work.

 Diakonia plays a role as a pro-active proposal maker and watch dog towards duty bearers in Sweden and the EU.

 Diakonia's guidelines for advocacy

 In our efforts to influence Swedish politicians and decision-makers we follow these guidelines:

 Equal treatment of parties in the Parliament that share Diakonia's values.
 We share our information and offer dialogue with political parties about what we work with.
 Diakonia reserves the right to choose occurences where we invite to dialogue, events and cooperation to parties that do not share its values to take part in dialogue.

 Openness: Diakonia's work with decision makers is characterised by a high level of openness.
 We keep our contacts with political parties as transaprent as possible, and we always strive to be able to provide with material and documents about us if it is requested.